saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#translatableitemconnection">TranslatableItemConnection</a></td>
 <td>

-Returns list of all translatable items of a given kind.
+Returns a list of all translatable items of a given kind.

 </td>
 </tr>